-The shape and color of the fruit itself is the main attraction.
+The shape and color of the fruit are the main attraction.
 Because of this, it is also called Bell Fruit or Rose Apple.

 Plant Type: Small Evergreen Tree